Module Structure¶

 To avoid the issue of the transitive dependencies, concrete implementation classes DeliveryAppLocationProvider

-could be moved into the final respective application packages :delivery-app
+and NavigationAppLocationProvider could be moved into the final respective application packages :delivery-app

-and :navigation-app
+and :navigation-app.

 %%{init: {'themeCSS': '.label { font-family: monospace; }'}}%%